DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/10patchworkculture.md

 That’s why Larry built BlockSmith: so you can make things work exactly the way they’re supposed to.
 Everything just *works* with BlockSmith—the modern way to build structures for the web.

-‘Slow and steady may not win the race, but programming is not a race.’ — Gerald Weinberg, The Psychology of Computer Programming

 [^10patchworkculture_1]: ‘A patchwork culture of short-term memories and missing records,
     conflicting histories and discontinuous samples, strands of the